How to Stain Hardwood Floors Darker (Without Sanding)?

 It’s recommended to use gel stain over an existing finish as it’s a topical stain and doesn’t need to penetrate the surface to stick.
 Its thick flow will prevent light from reflecting, making the floor look darker.

-Do You Need To Sand Hardwood Floors?
+Do You Need To Sand Hardwood Floors Before Staining?

 Is It Bad To Sand Hardwood Floors?